dougsong/reposurgeon/README.md

 changed or deleted or inserted.
 It may be useful for comparing the output of different repository-conversion tools in detail.

-Another auxiliary program, `repotool`, assists in mirroring Subversion repositories.
+Another auxiliary program, `repotool`, performs cbarious useful operations such as checkouts and tag listing in a VCS-independent manner.
 Yet another, `repomapper`, assists in automatically preparing contributor maps of CVS and SVN repositories.

-This distribution also includes a generic `Makefile` (named `conversion.mk`) describing a repeatable conversion workflow using these tools, and the DVCS Migration Guide that describes how to use it.
+This distribution supports a generic conversion workflow using these tools, and includes the DVCS Migration Guide that describes how to use it.

 The file 'reposurgeon-git-aliases` can be appended to your `~/.gitconfig' to support working directly with action stamps in git.